Skip to content

 Public properties with no getter or setter are automatically backed by a hidden field.
 Private properties with no getter or setter are implemented as a plain field.

-Properties can be defined within globally and within classes, structs and traits.
+Properties can be defined globally and within classes, structs and traits.
 Property names should be in snake_case.

-# methods
+methods

 Methods are syntactically the same as functions, except they are defined within classes, structs or traits.